-This card for students and educators at recognized make-up schools provides multiple privileges and perks throughout the year, such as discounted subscriptions to Make-Up Artist magazine, discounted IMATS tickets and access to pro-only hours and events—where you can network with fellow artists and shop for products.
+This card for students and educators at recognized make-up schools provides multiple privileges and perks throughout the year, such as discounted subscriptions to Make-Up Artist magazine, discounted IMATS tickets and access to pro-only hours and events—where you can network with fellow artists and shop for make-up products.

 Go to the Make-Up Artist Pro-Card page to apply.

 Long before there was Syfy’s Face Off there was the IMATS Battle of the Brushes!
 Established in 1998, the student competition showcases international make-up students and recent alumni from recognized schools as they race to complete winning looks.
 Past winners have gone on to work on such high-profile productions as the Pirates of the Caribbean series, Alice in Wonderland, Maleficent and more.

 During the show, IMATS visitors are welcome to watch as finalists compete.
 Thousands of dollars in cash and prizes are awarded to first-, second- and third-place winners for each competition.

 Visit each city’s Battle of the Brushes page for entry details.

 2018/2019 STUDENT COMPETITION DEADLINES